-All of the shares of common stock offered by this prospectus will be duly authorized, validly issued, fully paid and non-assessable.
+All issued and outstanding shares of our common stock are duly authorized, validly issued, fully paid and non-assessable.
 Subject to the preferential rights of any other class or series of shares of stock and to the provisions of our charter regarding the restrictions on ownership and transfer of shares of stock, holders of shares of common stock are entitled to receive dividends on such shares of common stock out of assets legally available therefor if, as and when authorized by our board of directors and declared by us, and the holders of shares of our common stock are entitled to share ratably in our assets legally available for distribution to our stockholders in the event of our liquidation, dissolution or winding up after payment of or adequate provision for all our known debts and liabilities.

-The shares of common stock offered by this prospectus will be issued by us and do not represent any interest in or obligation of Pine River.
+All shares of our common stock have been issued by us and do not represent any interest in or obligation of Pine River.
 Further, the shares are not a deposit or other obligation of any bank, are not an insurance policy of any insurance company and are not insured or guaranteed by the Federal Deposit Insurance Company, any other governmental agency or any insurance company.
-The shares of common stock will not benefit from any insurance guaranty association coverage or any similar protection.
+The shares of common stock do not benefit from any insurance guaranty association coverage or any similar protection.